I am interested in learning more about free/low cost Breast Health Events.

 Mercy Medical Center

-The MetroHealth System (MHS) improves breast health of uninsured/underinsured (up to 138% of FPL), minority women in Cuyahoga County through its BRinging Education, Advocacy, and Support Together (BREAST)/Amigas Program.
-The program improves access and reduces barriers to care by providing free culturally-sensitive, bilingual education, clinical breast exams (CBEs), mammograms, and patient navigation at MHS, churches, and community locations.
-Since 2005, the program has screened over 6,120 women, reached/educated 35,000, and held 42 community breast screening events.
-In addition, two bilingual patient navigators have arranged follow-up services including transportation, child care, appointment reminders, interpretation services, financial assistance, and community resources to over 2,000 patients.
-During this grant cycle, the BREAST/Amigas Program will serve 5,180 patients, including 240 CBEs, 300 mammograms, and arrange patient navigation services for 4,640 patients.
+MHS improves breast health of uninsured/underinsured (138% of FPL), women in Cuyahoga County through its Bringing Education, Advocacy & Support Together (BREAST)/Amigas Program.
+The program improves access and reduces barriers to care by providing free culturally-sensitive services, clinical breast exams (CBEs), mammograms and patient navigation.
+Since 2005, the program has screened over 6,320 women, educated 42,200, and held 45 breast screening events.
+In addition, 2 bilingual patient navigators have arranged follow-up services including transportation, appointment reminders, interpretation services, financial assistance, and other resources to over 2,800 patients.
+This grant cycle, the program will serve 5210 patients: 240 CBEs, 300 mammograms, patient navigation services for 1110 patients and outreach and education to 4100 women.
+Evaluation methods: tracking satisfaction surveys, patient demographics, changes in patient screening behavior, cancers diagnosed and stages.